 We volunteers were to be stationed at the numerous centres de travaux, small agricultural extension offices scattered across rural Morocco.
 Often sited in remote locations, the “C.T” were staffed by extension agents who dispensed aid and information to small family farms.
 The agents distributed seed stock, introduced modern techniques, pesticides, fertilizers, and provided access to modern, labor-saving machinery, such as tractors, plows and combines to farm communities, who were still relying on methods little changed since the Middle Ages.

 Our mission, as volunteers, would be to coordinate with our USAID and Moroccan counterparts to get the new Mexican Wheat to our centres, set up demonstration plots, and introduce an agricultural revolution that could dramatically increase yields by eliminating two devastating problems facing wheat growers.

 Wheat “rust”, a parasitic fungal infection on the stem and leaves of the plant, weakens its host, reducing quality and yield.
 As if the threat of “rust” was not enough, “lodging”, the tendency of the ripe wheat to fall over before harvest, leaving large swaths of wheat fields flattened to the ground, could also jeopardize the success of an otherwise abundant crop.

-An Iowa farmer and plant pathologist, Norman Borlaug, had begun, in 1944, to find a solution to wheat rust infestation.
-For the next decade, he and his colleagues cross bred thousands of wheat strains from around the world to create a rust-resistant wheat.
+In 1944, an Iowa farmer and plant pathologist, Norman Borlaug, had begun to find a solution to wheat rust infestation.
+For the next decade, he and his colleagues crossbred thousands of wheat strains from around the world to create a rust-resistant wheat.
 The resulting hybrid was still vulnerable to toppling under the weight of its ripe heads, until Borlaug crossed it again with a Japanese dwarf strain to create a short-stemmed, semi-dwarf wheat, resistant to both lodging and rust.

 PEOPLE & PLACE: